NVlabs/Deep_Object_Pose/train/README.md

 # Deep Object Pose Estimation (DOPE) - Training

 This repo contains a simplified version of the training pipeline for DOPE.
-Scripts for inference, evaluation, and data visualization can be found in this repo's top-level directories `inference` and `evaluate`.
+Scripts for inference, evaluation, and data visualization can be found in this repos top-level directories `inference` and `evaluate`.

 A user report of training DOPE on a single GPU using NVISII-created synthetic data can [be found here](https://github.com/NVlabs/Deep_Object_Pose/issues/155#issuecomment-791148200).